Or why you don’t need to assign it, and why sharing it with others is key to making a matrix work.

 - The accountability system needs to be two-dimensional, not one-dimensional.
-It needs to be designed to create alignment to the most important horizontal segments and goals of the organization versus vertical silos.
+It needs to be designed to create alignment with the most important horizontal segments and goals of the organization instead of through vertical silos.

 - Accountability needs to be negotiated between leaders and team members, not assigned using formal authority.
 This requires upfront planning and commitment by everyone on the team before work begins.

 - Organizations need to establish three types of accountability: organizational, team, and individual accountability, and ensure that organizational accountability takes precedence over team, while team accountability takes precedence over individual.

 Looking to learn more about accountability in a matrix?
 Check out our Matrix Management 2.0™ Quick Guide.
 This book covers accountability and other key Matrix Management 2.0™ concepts in a quick and comprehensive fashion.